connor-c/Trip-Gas-Cost-Calculator/README.md

 **Technical Bits**

 Uses Django, Bootstrap, and MySQL.
 MapQuest API used to calculate distance between two addresses.
+User can also use distance in miles to calculate the gas trip cost.

 **Future Plans**

-- Add option to just provide distance without using addresses.
 - Add option to switch between metric and customary units.
 - Add option to provide origin address via using user's current location.
 - Add automatic language and unit localization.